 Step 3: Enable MMS Messaging on the Send and Receive.

 Approach 5: Check network connection

-If you have read here, then it can be seen that you haven’t fixed iMessage stuck on sending mode after trying above methods.
+If you have read here, then it can be seen that you haven't fixed iMessage not working issue after trying above methods.
 In this case, you could examine the network connection, a method which I also tried.
 This way is of not too much difficulty, but make sure your wi-fi performs normally before checking network settings.